SELECTION OF QUESTIONS AND ANSWERS

 This was the progression I initially used in my Intensive Shaolin Kungfu Course in teaching Lohan Asks the Way, and it was so successful that now I use this progression to teach any pattern, sequence or set in any course.

-This progression of routine --> from --> force --> flow constitutes the force method.
+This progression of routine --> form --> force --> flow constitutes the force method.
 If I use the flow method, the progression will be routine --> form --> flow --> force.

 First I teach the routine of performing a pattern, a sequence or a set.
 If it is a single pattern, students must get all the parts of the movement in a correct order, like differentiating yin-yang, weight on the back leg, rotating the waist, and completing in the hand.
 Initiately they learn the pattern in parts, then they learn it in one smooth flow.